 The peer group is used for compensation information for NEOs and for assessing the relative total shareholder return metric applicable to PRSUs.
 Due to Mylan's unique position in the market and long-tenured management team, pay is not formulaically tied to a particular percentile of the peer group.
 In 2017, the Committee restructured the peer group to include 13 companies, six of which were also in the 2016 peer group.
 The 2016 peer group contained 19 companies from a mix of industries, including pharmaceutical, healthcare equipment and biotech.
 The 2017 peer group provides a more direct focus on Mylan's business competitors and the companies Mylan competes with for executive talent.
 The Committee also believes this group of 13 companies provides a more relevant performance comparison for total shareholder return.

 Peer Group

-Abbott Laboratories Novartis AG
+Abbott Laboratories

-Amgen Inc. Perrigo Company plc
+Amgen Inc.

 Celgene Corp.
-Pfizer Inc.

-Endo International plc Regeneron Pharmaceuticals, Inc.
+Endo International plc

-Gilead Sciences, Inc. Sanofi
+Gilead Sciences, Inc.

 Mallinckrodt Public Limited Company